hansmeijerprotegrity/fluent-bit-plugins/README.md

 - C compiler: GCC or Clang
 - CMake3

+## Introduction
+This plugin is intended for use of enumerating the records in such a way that if some records are lost, i.e. the enumeration is not in sequence it should be more easy to discover.
+This can be useful when records are of a more important item and reflects usage of something that are audited.

+In the following steps we will build the plugin provided called __filter_securedcnt__.
+As a first step get into the _build/_ directory:

 ## Getting Started

 In the following steps we will build the plugin provided called __filter_securedcnt__.
 As a first step get into the _build/_ directory: